Sola Scriptura: A Biblical Error

 There is only one truth; there is no division in God.
 Christ came to give us the one truth, so that we would “no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of people in their deceitful scheming” (Ephesians 4:14).
 St. Paul says the Church is the means of protecting us from deceit and showing forth God’s wisdom (Ep.
 3:10), calling her the very “pillar and foundation of truth” (1 Tim.
 3:15).
 The importance of this role cannot be overstated.
 We are justified by faith because faith is the sacrifice of our greatest possession – our intellect – to God.
 Like the Levitical sacrifices, the faith must be spotless, and the Church is the means of ensuring this (Ex.
 12:5).
 How does Christ protect His Church from being led astray?

 Under the Old Covenant, Christ protected the Church from error through two ministries.
 First, the ordinary judicial ministries of the Levites and Sanhedrin.
 Second, the extraordinary ministry of the prophets, whom God gave the charism of divine infallibility (described in Deut.
 18:20-22) to bring the people back to Him under extreme circumstances.
 This system was not democratic.
 Disobedience to the Levites and Sanhedrin was punishable by death (Deut.
 17:8-13).
 When Core rose up against this structure, God responded to the attempted schism by opening up the earth beneath his feet and immediately condemning him to Hell (Numbers 16).
 While the Old Law was in force, Christ Himself told His disciples to obey the Pharisees – His future murderers – “for they sit on the chair of Moses” (Matthew 23:1-3).
-This system of ordinary and infallible governors with absolute, unquestionable authority protected the Old Covenant Church from error.
+This system of ordinary and extraordinary governors with absolute, unquestionable authority maintained the Old Covenant Church.

 But authority is useless without an extraordinary ministry like that of the Prophets.
-Before giving him the keys, Christ first renames Simon “Rock” (Peter) and tells him that “on this rock, [He] will build [His] Church, and the gates of Hell will not prevail against it,” thus promising the same divine protection from error previously guaranteed by the prophets (Matt.
+Before giving him the keys, Christ first renames Simon “Rock” (Peter) and tells him that “on this rock, [He] will build [His] Church, and the gates of Hell will not prevail against it,” thus promising the same divine protection from error previously guaranteed to the prophets (Matt.
 16:18-19).
 How is it guaranteed under the New Covenant?
 At the Last Supper, Christ gave the Apostles “the Spirit of truth” to “abide forever” and “teach [them] all things” (John 14:16-18).
 To know what a book means, you have to ask the author; so, Christ gave the Author of the Bible, the “Spirit of truth,” to the Apostles – forever!
 The Holy Spirit infallibly speaking through the college of Apostles and their successors fulfills the role of the prophets.
 We see this power at work in Acts.

 In 107 AD, hardly a few years after the death of his master (St. John the Apostle), St. Ignatius of Antioch summarized these points pithily: “Wherever the Bishop appears, there let the people be; as wherever Jesus Christ is, there is the [universal] Church.”
 It is clear from scripture and tradition that Christ did not establish an invisible body of true believers, but a visible body of true shepherds.
 This unbroken, Apostolic chain continues today in the Catholic and Orthodox Churches.
 Now, obviously, unquestionable authority to bind and loose can only exist in one Church.
 I am not suggesting both of these Churches are true; rather, I argue here that succession plus something is required to exercise extraordinary magisterial power – namely, unity with the Bishop of Rome.
 But that is irrelevant for the topic at hand, which is that Protestantism, lacking true Apostolicity, is disqualified either way.